luca-moraes/unityDevelopmentBaseRepository/README.md

 # unityDevelopmentBaseRepository
-A base template repository for create Unity projects and using git to commit the project progress.
+A base template repository for create Unity projects and use git to commit the project progress.
 Don't change .gitigonore, just add the folders of your project after you fork this repo.

 # Use Mode: